picocms/Pico/_docs/creating-content.md

 Text files are marked up using [Markdown][].
 They can also contain regular HTML.

-At the top of text files you can place a block comment and specify certain attributes of the page.
+At the top of text files you can place a block comment and specify certain meta attributes of the page using [YAML][] (the "YAML header").
 For example:

 <pre><code>---
 Title: Welcome